juanvidev1/create-react-app-script/README.md

 sudo chmod +x *
 ```

-Then simply run the script and the magic will work
+Then simply run the script and the magic will start working

 ```
 bash create-react-app.sh